CSCfi/csc-user-guide/docs/cloud/rahti2/networking.md

     ```

     !!!
-Warning "Bug in OpenShift"
+Warning "Local Traffic Policy Limitations"
-        At this moment, with the Local policy activated, no traffic will be possible through this service.
-This is due to a bug in the current deployed version of OpenShift OKD.
-The expected fixed behaviour would be that access will continue to be open for any IP.
+        Rahti uses `L2Advertisement` mode in metallb.
+Fore more information please refer to ['Layer 2'](https://metallb.universe.tf/usage/#traffic-policies).

-        In addition, when `externalTrafficPolicy` is set to `Local`, only one service can be exposed using the external IP.
+        Also note that, when `externalTrafficPolicy` is set to `Local`, only one service can be exposed using the external IP; i.e., the load balancer IP can not be shared among multiple services.

         For more information refer to the official article: [Understanding Openshift `externalTrafficPolicy: local` and Source IP Preservation](https://access.redhat.com/solutions/7028639)